zoeskan/MCB185/course/unit8-data.md

 that you should weight by the number of occurrences, which is actually available in the GFF.
 However, if you do that, the counts do not fit in the pre-formatted table.
-If you go that route, you will need to output as probabilties instead of raw counts.
+If you go that route, you will need to output as probabilities instead of raw counts.

 ```
 AC DEMO1